Procedure regarding additional financing contributions for Stuttgart 21

 At the end of 2016, in order to avoid risks under the statute of limitations, we initiated proceedings in the Stuttgart Administrative Court against the project partners seeking additional financing contributions on the basis of what is known as the negotiation clause.
 We submitted our surrejoinder in June 2021, to which the defendants responded in a timely fashion in early 2022.
 No further pleadings have been filed at this time.
 The court announced a date for a hearing.

 Civil proceedings on infrastructure utilization fees

-Procedure of the Federal cartel office for online distribution
+Antitrust proceedings of the Federal Cartel Office (Bundeskartellamt) for online distribution

 In administrative proceedings against DB AG conducted by the Federal Cartel Office (Bundeskartellamt, BKartA) since 2019, the Federal Cartel Office sent DB AG a draft prohibition order, known as a warning letter in April 2022.
 According to its preliminary assessment, the Federal Cartel Office came to the conclusion that the structure of DB AG’s relationship with online sales service providers who distribute their tickets for DB AG as a commercial representative is prohibited in certain respects.
 The proceedings concern new legal issues relating to online sales and distribution, for which established case law and administrative practice has been lacking to date.
 DB AG has commented on the allegations and is still in dialog with the Federal Cartel Office.